 Bad Social Media By Cops

 Unbelievably within the same week, three articles have come to light about what cops are saying and doing on social media.
-Like it or not, the general public is not liking the comments, pictures, and videos which are being posted by men and women who are sworn to serve the public.
-In short, the "cops troubling Facebook posts" have been revealed.
+Like it or not, the general public is not liking the comments, pictures, and videos that are being posted by men and women who are sworn to serve the public.
+In short, the “cops troubling Facebook posts” have been revealed.